There’s “Snow” Time Like Ski Season!

 By Shaun Sutner

 With the first forecasts of plummeting temperatures, ski enthusiasts begin dreaming of sparkling white trails and the adrenaline rush of heading downhill in a hurry.
-Fortunately, those dreams don’t have to be clouded by thoughts of long (and with today’s gas prices, expensive) drives to distant slopes.
+Fortunately, those dreams don’t have to be clouded by thoughts of long drives to distant slopes.

 Cradled on the verdant flanks of Mount Wachusett in the heart of North Central Massachusetts is a national-class ski area with a rabidly loyal ski and snowboarding following from Boston, Worcester, and across southern New England.